Marshall-Wilson/spotify-artist-explorer/README.md

 by Marshall Wilson

 ## Purpose
-A one-page react app that allows the user to generate a playlist that starts at one artist and ends at another by going sequentially through related artists.
+A front-end app using React.js and the Spotify api.
+Allows the user to find paths between any two artists on spotify using a Breadth-First Search of the starting artists "related artists"

 ## Installation
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.